 The Safety Board was founded upon the fundamental belief that safety is the foremost and utmost goal of the society during its operations.
 Created with the purpose of ensuring the safety of personnel and integrity of equipment during all activities, it consists of senior and experienced members of DARE with advanced knowledge of rocketry systems and the hazards involved.
 Any activity with the potential to be hazardous is scrutinized by the Safety Officers in pursuit of ways to mitigate the risks.
 A Safety Officer is always present when hazardous activities are involved, while the Safety Board has the final word on the conduction of any such activity and the right to veto it.
 Prospective Safety Officers undergo extensive training in various areas prior to their appointment, such as the handling of pressurized systems, explosives, range safety, tackling legal affairs, etc.

-The compliments that frequently flow by external parties on the professionalism of its activities, serve only as the testament to the quality of the Safety Board’s work.
-Over the course of its history, the society has seen numerous explosions, large scale fires and other types of incidents that naturally flow from the development of rockets.
+The compliments that frequently flow by from external parties on the professionalism of its activities, serve only as the testament to the quality of the Safety Board’s work.
+Over the course of its history, the society has seen numerous explosions, large scale fires and other types of incidents that naturally occur during the development of rockets.
 Despite the severity of the events themselves, never has a member even come close to sustaining injuries and never has a major piece of equipment come close to being damaged.
 Our Safety Officers will continue to ensure this remains the case for years to come.